Using Lightroom Classic is much easier if you organize your photos before you import them.

 Want to find out how many missing photos there are in your Catalog?
 Go to Library > Find All Missing Photos (above).
 Lightroom scans all your photos and places any missing ones in a folder called Missing Photographs in the Catalog panel.

-If you have an alternative way of organising your photo files, and it works for you, I’d be curious to hear about.
+If you have an alternative way of organizing your photo files, and it works for you, I’d be curious to hear about.
 Feel free to leave a remark in the comments.